-- (18) It is appropriate to develop detailed certification methodologies for the different carbon removal activities in order to apply, in a standardised, verifiable and comparable way, the quality criteria laid down in this Regulation.
-Those methodologies should ensure the robust and transparent certification of the net carbon removal benefit generated by the carbon removal activity, while avoiding disproportionate administrative burden for operators or group of operators, in particular for small farmers and forest holders.
-To this end, the Commission should be empowered to supplement this Regulation by adopting delegated acts establishing detailed certification methodologies for the different carbon removal activities.
+- It is appropriate to develop detailed certification methodologies for the different earbon removal activities in order to apply, in a standardised, verifiable and comparable way, the quality criteria laid down in this Regulation.
+Those methodologies should ensure the robust and transparent certification of the net carbon removal or soil emission reduction benefit generated by the earbon removal activity, while avoiding disproportionate administrative burden for operators or group of operators, in particular for small farmers and forest holders.
+To this end, the Commission should be empowered to supplement this Regulation by adopting delegated acts establishing detailed certification methodologies for the different earbon removal activities.
 Those methodologies should be developed in close consultation with the Expert Group on Carbon Removals and all other interested actors.
-They need to be based on the best available scientific evidence, build upon existing public and private schemes and methodologies for carbon removal certification, and take into account any relevant standard and rules adopted at national and Union level. - (18a)Given the need to rapidly scale up carbon removal activities in the Union, it is desirable that the Commission at the first stage of the development of those methodologies prioritise those carbon removal activities that are the most mature or where Union legislation relevant for the development of those methodologies has already been adopted.
-[The Innovation Fund established under the [ETS Directive] sets out rules relevant for the development of certification methodologies for bioenergy with carbon capture and storage and direct air capture.]
+They need to be based on the best available scientific evidence, build upon existing public and private schemes and methodologies for earbon removal certification of carbon removals or soil emission reductions, and take into account any relevant standard and rules adopted at national and Union level. - Given the need to rapidly scale up carbon removals activities in the Union, it is appropriate for desirable that the Commission at the first stage of the development of those methodologies to prioritise those earbon removal activities that are the most mature, that can provide sustainability co-benefits or where Union legislation relevant for the development of those methodologies has already been adopted.
+[The Innovation Fund established under the [ETS Directive 2003/87/EC] sets out rules relevant for the development of certification methodologies for bioenergy with carbon capture and storage and direct air capture.]

-- (19) In order to ensure a credible and reliable certification process, carbon removal activities should be subject to independent third-party auditing.
-In particular, carbon removal activities should be subject to an initial certification audit before their implementation, verifying their compliance with the quality criteria set out in this Regulation, including the correct quantification of the expected net carbon removal benefit.
-Carbon removal activities should also be subject to periodic re-certification audits to verify the compliance of the generated carbon removals.
-To this end, the Commission should be empowered to adopt implementing acts to set out the structure, technical details, and the minimum information to be contained in the description of the carbon removal activity, and in the certification and re-certification audit reports. - (20) Providing land managers with improved knowledge, tools and methods for a better assessment and optimisation of the carbon removals is key for cost-efficient implementation of mitigation actions and for securing their engagement in carbon farming.
+- In order to ensure a credible and reliable certification process, carbon removal and soil emission reduction activities should be subject to independent third-party auditing.
+In particular, earbon removal activities should be subject to an initial certification audit before their implementation, verifying their compliance with the quality criteria set out in this Regulation, including the correct quantification of the expected net carbon removal or soil emission reduction benefits.
+Carbon removal Aactivities should also be subject to <a href="mailto:periodic-periodi - (20) Providing land managers with improved knowledge, tools and methods for a better assessment and optimisation of the carbon removals and of the soil emission reductions is key for cost-efficient implementation of mitigation actions and for securing their engagement in carbon farming.
 This is particularly relevant for Union small farmers or forest holders that often lack the know-how and the expertise required to implement carbon removal activities and to comply with the required quality criteria and related certification methodologies.
 Therefore, it is appropriate to require that producer organisations facilitate the provision of relevant advisory services through technical advice to their members.
 The Common Agricultural Policy and national State aid can support financially the provision of advisory services, knowledge exchange, training, information actions or interactive innovation projects with farmers and foresters.